-While the questions listed here are most commonly asked as part of blind interviews, they can certainly also come up in the course of non-blind interviews.
+While the questions listed here are most commonly asked as part of resume-based interviews, they can certainly also come up in the course of application-based interviews.
 In those cases, you’ll want to be prepared to go deeper into some of the specific experiences you shared in your application.
-(Check out our quick refresher on the difference between blind and non-blind interviews.)
+(Check out our quick refresher on the difference between resume-based and application-based interviews.)

 For detailed insights into each school’s interview process, the questions they ask, and how to tackle those questions, access Clear Admit’s Interview Guides.